QEF/q-e/README_GPU.md

 This version requires the nvfortran (previously PGI) compiler from the freely available NVidia HPC SDK.
 You are adviced to use a recent version of NVidia software.
-Any version later than 17.4 should work, but many glitches are know to exist in older versions.
+Any version later than 17.4 should work, but many glitches are known to exist in older versions.
-The configure script checks for the presence of the nvfortran compiler and of a few cuda libraries.For this reason the path pointing to cudatoolkit must be present in `LD_LIBRARY_PATH`.
+The `configure` script checks for the presence of the nvfortran compiler and of a few cuda libraries.
+For this reason the path pointing to the cuda toolkit must be present in `LD_LIBRARY_PATH`.

 A template for the configure command is: